Kim Ngân Pagoda Entrance Gate

 The stupas at Kim Ngân Pagoda

-At the advent of the Lunar New Year, many visitors to Hoa Lua will celebrate by attending the Pagoda to pray for good fortune and career advancement but especially money.
-Another belief states that worship at such a propitious time is always fulfilled and it is a testament to the success of the legend that people continue to return year after year.
-Foreign visitors to Hoa Lu during the Lunar New Year period could do worse than light an incence stick or two to the spirits of Kim Ngân Pagoda.
+Another belief says that worship during the advent of the Lunar New Year is always fulfilled.
+Visitors to Hoa Lua at such a propitious time will celebrate by attending the Pagoda to pray for good fortune and career advancement but especially money.
+Believe or not it, is a testament to the success of the legend that people continue to return year after year.

 Architecture